PF-ITBA-SPI/SPI/README.md

 For development, we use `pre-commit` to automatically run the linter before committing.
 While this cam be skipped (with `git commit -n` or `git commit --no-verify`), the linter must pass in CI before merging pull requests.

+The API's endpoints are documented following the OpenAPI 2.0 spec (formerly known as Swagger).
+We use `swagger-express-router` to map the endpoints to code, so all routing is driven from the Swagger documentation.
+Also thanks to this the API has a browsable, interactive documentation endpoint `/api-docs` powered by `swagger-ui-express`.

 ## Deployment